vcri

 Research

 The major research programmes undertaken by the department include house fly control, anthelmintic resistance in gastrointestinal nematodes of small ruminants, chicken coccidiosis and control of poultry ectoparasites.
-Sixteen research projects were completed and the details are given below.
+Seventeen research projects were completed and the details are given below.

-Research Projects undertaken in the department
+Research Projects

 Title of the project / Scheme Funding Agency Year